Independence weights for causal inference with continuous treatments: Measuring and Controlling Weighted Dependence with Energy Statistics

 \end{thm}

-As long as the outcome model does not diverge, a result similar to Theorem \ref{thm:thm4} holds for the doubly-robust estimator $\mu_{NW}^{\bw,DR}(a_0)$.
-This convergence rate is the standard rate for unweighted Nadaraya-Watson estimators of a univariate regression function; thus, the convergence rate of the weighted estimator based on our proposed weights is unaffected by the nonparametric nature of the estimation of $\bw^{pd}$.
+This convergence rate is the standard rate for unweighted Nadaraya-Watson estimators of a univariate regression function; thus, the convergence rate of the weighted estimator based on our weights is unaffected by the nonparametric nature of the estimation of $\bw^{pd}$.